san-ghun/san-ghun/README.md

 ┌──┤ WHOAMI ├─────────▰▰▰
 │
 ├─▣ A Programmer (who cannot make a living with code, yet?)
-├─▣ Like to dig into complex problems, make those simple, and find the executable yet more efficient solutions.
+├─▣ Like to dig into complex problems, make those simple, and find executable yet more efficient solutions.
 ├─▣ Interested in Building tools for my own usage, with Machine Learning & Web Scraping & CLI & API.
-├─▣ Looking to collaborate on Builidng Fun & Useful & Meaningful things ├─▣ Currently, ...
+├─▣ Looking to Collaborate on Building Fun & Useful & Meaningful Things ├─▣ Currently, ...
-│ ├─◈ enrolled at <a href="https://42berlin.de/">42 Berlin</a>, where I'm having fun massing with pointers in C.
+│ ├─◈ enrolled at <a href="https://42berlin.de/">42 Berlin</a>, where I'm having fun messing with pointers in C.
 │ └─◈ working on Building an <a href="https://astro.build/">Astro</a> Theme, Setting up my HomeLab, and 42 Berlin projects.
+│
+├─▣ A geek who loves to observe and conduct thought experiments.
 │
 └───────────────────────────────▰▰▰